core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 Each topic-configuration resource is represented as a link, where the link target is the URI of the topic-configuration.

 Each topic-data is represented as a link, where the link target is the URI of the topic-data resource.
-A topic-data link is an entry within the topic resource called 'topic_data' (see {{topic-properties}}).
+A topic-data link is an entry within the topic resource called topic-data (see {{topic-properties}}).

 A topic-configuration resource with a topic-data link can also be simply called "topic".